 Martin Malmberg took over the leadership of YWAM Las Vegas in May of 2013 helping to stabilize and expand its ministry reach.
-The YWAM base morphed into a dual mission hybrid of a training campus and outreach center focused on evangelism, human trafficking, orphan care, youth leadership, worship and prayer, and community development.
+The YWAM base morphed into a dual mission hybrid of a training campus and outreach center which houses our “family four ministries” focused on evangelism, training, combating human trafficking, orphan care, and developing the community of the historic West Side of Las Vegas.

 We have launched and/or assisted in bringing leadership to various networks in our city including to African-American church leaders, Filipino church leaders, the Christian Ministries Network, the Youth Pastors Network and the Global Missions Network, the Worship and Prayer Network, and the Citywide Interfaith Network for Combating Human Trafficking.

 We have seen over 4,000 people make commitments to Christ in Las Vegas and in the over 40 nations that we have ministered to.